 I’ve compared everything from taste to price to the ingredients, and a winner has emerged: Hiya!

-The only area where Flinstones shines is price, but it’s clear that you get what you pay for.
+The only area where Flintstones shines is price, but it’s clear that you get what you pay for.
 The format of the vitamins is lackluster, they taste horrible, and who wants Red 40 in their kid’s vitamin?!

 There’s a reason Hiya is so widely loved by parents and pediatricians.
 My family has used and loved Hiya for a long time, and it’s the brand we continue to order from.